nuprl/website/blog/_src/posts/2018-10-05-defining-local-bindings-in-turnstile-languages.md

 In [Racket][2], programmers can create powerful abstractions by bundling together a family of values, functions, and syntax extensions in the form of a new language.
-These languages are typically untyped.
+These languages, however, are typically untyped.
 [Turnstile][1] is a new Racket {library,language} for creating typed languages by integrating type checking with Racket's existing tools for describing languages.
 The technique is described by fellow PRL'ers